1jour1vin

 About the estate:

 Julien Ilbert and his wife Sophie are the driving force behind this vineyard, whose existence has been documented since 1900.
-Breaking with his father’s approach, Julien shifted the focus to bottling; he set out to forge a new identity, adorning his various bottles with striking, modern labels.
+Breaking with his father’s approach, Julien shifted the focus to bottling; he set out to forge a new identity, adorning his various bottles with expressive, modern labels.
 His vintages are gaining in stature year after year.
-He draws the best from the 23 hectares planted with Auxerrois—the local name for Malbec—as well as his Vermentinos and Albarinos, southern grape varieties that find here a terroir and climate perfectly suited to them.
-Alongside the single-vineyard wines Le Lac aux Cochons (iron-rich limestone soil), Au Cerisier (red clay), and Les Peyres Levades (limestone), he is introducing new bottles to the range that mark the remarkable evolution of the Cahors vineyard.
+He draws the best from the 23 hectares planted with Auxerrois—the local name for Malbec—as well as his Vermentinos and Albariños, southern grape varieties that find here a terroir and climate perfectly suited to them.
+Alongside the single-vineyard wines Le Lac aux Cochons (iron-rich limestone soil), Au Cerisier (red clay), and Les Peyres Levades (limestone), he has added new bottles to the range that mark the remarkable evolution of the Cahors vineyards.

 Customer rating